barryclark/jekyll-now/_posts/CTF/2018-01-28-HTB_SolidState.md

 ## Exploitation Part-2
 Now that we have changed mindy's password, we can telnet to 110 and entering the commands:
-![Login to port 110](/images/solidstate/login_110.png) now if we list the messages that mindy has stored
+![Login to port 110](/images/solidstate/login_110.png) now if we list the messages that mindy has stored.

 ![List Messages](/images/solidstate/list_110.png)
-we see that there are two messages, if we retrieve the first message 1109
+we see that there are two messages, if we retrieve the first message 1109.
 ![Read Message](/images/solidstate/retr_110.png)
 From this we get the password and username for the ssh of mindy.